Courses

 • Qiskit syntax

-The fourth module focuses on quantum communicationsStudents will learn the properties of quantum entanglement, the use of quantum entanglement in quantum communication, and communication primitives such as superdense coding, teleportation, and quantum key distribution.
+The fifth module focuses on quantum communicationsStudents will learn the properties of quantum entanglement, the use of quantum entanglement in quantum communication, and communication primitives such as superdense coding, teleportation, and quantum key distribution.

 Key topics include: